fastapi/fastapi/docs/en/docs/tutorial/debugging.md

 </div>

-but which is not called when another file imports it, as in:
+but which is not called when another module imports it, as in:

 ```Python
 from myapp import app